svandragt/wpdock/readme.md

-# WPDock - WordPress SQLite over Docker
+# WPDock - WordPress in 3 ways over Docker

-A proof of concept, this is WordPress running on top of SQLite served by PHP-FPM 8.1 behind Caddy.
-This removes a MySQL container as a dependency.
+A proof of concept, this is WordPress running on top of MariaDB served by PHP-FPM 8.1 behind Caddy.

+Note: the [`sqlite`](https://github.com/svandragt/wpdock/tree/php-builtin-server) branch  removes MariaDB as dependencies.
-Note: the [`php-builtin-server`](https://github.com/svandragt/wpdock/tree/php-builtin-server) branch also removes Docker and the webserver as dependencies.
+Note: the [`php-builtin-server`](https://github.com/svandragt/wpdock/tree/php-builtin-server) branch also removes Docker and the webserver as dependencies, running wp on top of PHP only.

 Setup:

 - Copy `wp-config-sample.php` to `wp-config.php` and make changes to the salts and database info.
-As far as I can tell, any database credentials will work fine / be ignored.
 - Copy `composer-sample.json` to `composer.json` and add your required plugins/themes.
+- - Copy `.env-sample` to `.env` and add your passwords.
 - run `docker-compose up --build` to create the containers
 - open https://localhost and accept the security warning, follow the installation to get a working WP install.